AwsamAgbarya/Courses-Notes/University/DeepLearning/Subjects/Energy Based Models.md

 			"verticalAlign": "top",
 			"containerId": null,
 			"originalText": "T",
-			"lineHeight": 1.25,
+			"lineHeight": 1.25
-			"baseline": 18
 		},
 		{
+			"type": "text",
+			"version": 175,
+			"versionNonce": 310025411,
+			"isDeleted": false,
 			"id": "EvFqWFye",
-			"type": "text",
-			"x": 34.93420217615062,
-			"y": 4364.032192917999,
-			"width": 1115.798828125,
-			"height": 325,
-			"angle": 0,
-			"strokeColor": "#1e1e1e",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": 34.93420217615062,
+			"y": 4364.032192917999,
+			"strokeColor": "#1e1e1e",
+			"backgroundColor": "transparent",
+			"width": 1115.798828125,
+			"height": 325,
+			"seed": 1126698925,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"seed": 1126698925,
-			"version": 175,
-			"versionNonce": 310025411,
-			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [],
 			"updated": 1708266411296,
 			"link": null,
 			"locked": false,
+			"fontSize": 20,
+			"fontFamily": 1,
 			"text": "very component of this matrix constitutes evidence for exactly one type of\ntransformation, The components act like AND-gates that can detect coincidences.\nSince a component is equal to 1 only when both corresponding pixels are equal to 1, a hidden unit that\npools over multiple components is much less likely to receive spurious activity that depends on the\nimage content rather than on the transformation.\n\n\n\n\n\nNote that pooling over the components of the matrix amounts to computing\nthe correlation of the output image with a transformed version of the input image.
 The same would be true for\nreal-valued images.", "rawText": "very component of this matrix constitutes evidence for exactly one type of\ntransformation, The components act like AND-gates that can detect coincidences.\nSince a component is equal to 1 only when both corresponding pixels are equal to 1, a hidden unit that\npools over multiple components is much less likely to receive spurious activity that depends on the\nimage content rather than on the transformation.\n\n\n\n\n\nNote that pooling over the components of the matrix amounts to computing\nthe correlation of the output image with a transformed version of the input image.
-The same would be true for\nreal-valued images.", "fontSize": 20,
+The same would be true for\nreal-valued images.", "textAlign": "center",
-			"fontFamily": 1,
-			"textAlign": "center",
 			"verticalAlign": "top",
-			"baseline": 318,
 			"containerId": null,
 			"originalText": "very component of this matrix constitutes evidence for exactly one type of\ntransformation, The components act like AND-gates that can detect coincidences.\nSince a component is equal to 1 only when both corresponding pixels are equal to 1, a hidden unit that\npools over multiple components is much less likely to receive spurious activity that depends on the\nimage content rather than on the transformation.\n\n\n\n\n\nNote that pooling over the components of the matrix amounts to computing\nthe correlation of the output image with a transformed version of the input image.
 The same would be true for\nreal-valued images.", "lineHeight": 1.25
 		},
 		{
+			"type": "arrow",
+			"version": 341,
+			"versionNonce": 1384374339,
+			"isDeleted": false,
 			"id": "PPZsgmFx_0HhwSlYJ8Lur",
-			"type": "arrow",
-			"x": -7058.702262882796,
-			"y": 4026.7684861296666,
-			"width": 396.3246483267103,
-			"height": 6.367604562317865,
-			"angle": 0,
-			"strokeColor": "#1e1e1e",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": -7058.702262882796,
+			"y": 4026.7684861296666,
+			"strokeColor": "#1e1e1e",
+			"backgroundColor": "transparent",
+			"width": 396.3246483267103,
+			"height": 6.367604562317865,
+			"seed": 164458211,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": {
 				"type": 2
 			},
-			"seed": 164458211,
-			"version": 341,
-			"versionNonce": 1384374339,
-			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [],
 			"updated": 1708267006543,
 			"link": null,
 			"locked": false,
+			"startBinding": {
+				"elementId": "FBM4WSE3",
+				"focus": -0.11151084253237152,
+				"gap": 23.537331833393182
+			},
+			"endBinding": null,
+			"lastCommittedPoint": null,
+			"startArrowhead": null,
+			"endArrowhead": "arrow",
 			"points": [
 				[
 					0,